Diyarbakır Travel Guide: Best Things To Do, Itineraries & Day Trips

 RESTORE

 Just over an hour from Diyarbakir, Mardin stands out for its striking stone architecture and panoramic views of the Mesopotamian plains.
-Wander its narrow streets to discover historic sites like the Zinciriye Madrasa and the Great Mosque of Mardin.
+Explore its narrow streets to discover historic sites, including the Zinciriye Madrasa and the Great Mosque of Mardin.
 The city’s bazaars offer unique souvenirs, including silver jewelry and handwoven textiles.
 Mardin’s mix of cultures and stunning views make it a memorable day trip.

 Dara Ancient City